Pelagicore/pelux.io/downloads-v1.0.md

 ---
 layout: page
-title: Downloads
+title: Old releases
 permalink: /downloads/v1.0/
 ---

 ## PELUX 1.0
-As of 2018-01-12, PELUX 1.0 has been released!
+PELUX 1.0 was released on 2018-01-12.
 The docs can be found [here](//pelux.io/software-factory/v1.0/).

 ### Main features